Scalarm/scalarm_storage_manager/README.md

 Scalarm Storage Manager
 =======================

-It constitutes a persistence layer for the Scalarm platform.
+It is a storage layer for application outputs for the Scalarm platform.
 It provides two services: a clustered MongoDB and a Log Bank for saving binary output from simulations within data farming experiments.

 To run the services you need to fulfill the following requirements:

 Ruby version
 ------------
-Currently we use and test Scalarm against MRI 2.1.2 but the Rubinius version of Ruby should be good as well.
+Currently we use and test Scalarm against MRI 2.3 but the Rubinius version of Ruby should be good as well.

 ```sh
 curl -L https://get.rvm.io | bash